 It’s critical to plan, manage, execute, and monitor a project’s cost, schedule, and budget.
 But, if the three are done in isolation, decisions may be made that unwittingly impact other areas and the overall quality of the project.

 To apply the triple constraint triangle effectively, you need to manage your three areas of constraint in an integrated way.
-By using project management software, you can instantly see how changes to one component of the triangle will impact the other two.
+By using time and materials software, you can instantly see how changes to one component of the triangle will impact the other two.